How to Create an Excel Financial Model with Debt Financing

 • DSCR: The proportion of your debt obligation (i.e. debt service) that a business’s current earnings can cover.
 The required level may differ, but overall, any figure less than 1.0 means the company can only pay a portion of its debt obligation.

 • Debt-to-equity: An indication of how much of the business funding is covered by equity.
-The exact requirement may differ, but a business may need to add a significant portion of the equity to cushion any shocks from future performance.
+The exact requirements may differ, but a business may need to add a significant portion of the equity to cushion any shocks from future performance.

 • Debt-to-EBITDA: The measure calculates the ratio of a company’s debt obligation versus its earnings.
 The higher the figure, the longer a company will pay off its debt using its current earnings.
 As a result, the less mature businesses with less predictable revenue should err on the conservative side.
 The Debt-to-EBITDA measure differs by industry, and you can find average values here [external link].